Krishnasami Venkataraman: Biography

 He studied chemistry at Presidency College, Madras and obtained his MA from Madras University in 1923.
 Subsequently, he moved to England where he joined the University of Manchester on a scholarship from the Government of Tamil Nadu and obtained MSc (Tech) in colour chemistry.
 He remained in England for his doctoral research, along with another noted chemist, T. R. Seshadri, at the laboratory of Robert Robinson which earned him a PhD and later a DSc from the University of Manchester.

 On his return to India in 1927, he worked at the Indian Institute of Science as a research fellow for almost a year and in 1928, joined Forman Christian College, Lahore (then part of undivided India).
 He stayed in Lahore until 1934 when he joined the then newly formed University Department of Chemical Technology (UDCT-present-day Institute of Chemical Technology) of the University of Bombay as a reader and became a full Professor of Chemical Engineering in 1936.
 In 1938, he was appointed as the head of the department and as the director in 1943, thus becoming the first Indian director of the Institute.
 After retiring from UDCT in 1957, he became the third director of the National Chemical Laboratory (NCL), Pune, the first Indian director to hold the post.
 He served as the director of NCL until 1966, but continued his association with the laboratory eve after his retirement.

 Venkataraman married Shakunthala at the age of nineteen when his bride was only fourteen.
 The couple had one daughter, Dharma Kumar, who went on to become a noted economic historian.
-Lovraj Kumar, an Indian civil servant and a former secretary of the ministries of Petroleum and Steel, was his son-in-law and Radha Kumar, a noted author, historian, feminist and academic was his granddaughter.
+Lovraj Kumar, an Indian civil servant and a former secretary of the ministries of Petroleum and Natural Gas and Steel, was his son-in-law and Radha Kumar, a noted author, historian, feminist and academic was his granddaughter.
 Venkataraman died on 12 May 1981 at New Delhi, survived by his wife and daughter.